Solar cell: Monocrystalline silicon

 The roof, bonnet and large parts of the outer shell of the Sion are equipped with highly efficient monocrystalline silicon cells.

 Monocrystalline silicon (mono-Si) solar cells feature a single-crystal composition that enables electrons to move more freely than in a multi-crystal configuration.
 Consequently, monocrystalline solar panels deliver a higher efficiency than their multicrystalline counterparts.
 The corners of the cells look clipped, like an octagon, because the wafer material is cut from cylindrical ingots, that are typically grown by the Czochralski process.
 Solar panels using mono-Si cells display a distinctive pattern of small white diamonds.

 Epitaxial silicon development

 Epitaxial wafers of crystalline silicon can be grown on a monocrystalline silicon "seed" wafer by chemical vapor deposition (CVD), and then detached as self-supporting wafers of some standard thickness (e.g., 250 μm) that can be manipulated by hand, and directly substituted for wafer cells cut from monocrystalline silicon ingots.
 Solar cells made with this "kerfless" technique can have efficiencies approaching those of wafer-cut cells, but at appreciably lower cost if the CVD can be done at atmospheric pressure in a high-throughput inline process.
 The surface of epitaxial wafers may be textured to enhance light absorption.

 In June 2015, it was reported that heterojunction solar cells grown epitaxially on n-type monocrystalline silicon wafers had reached an efficiency of 22.5% over a total cell area of 243.4 cm$^2$.
+Heterojunction solar cells reached mass-production some time before 2022.
+It had also overtaken aluminum-back surface field (Al-BSF) panels in market share.
+However, it is not expected to outgrow conventional TOPCon (Tunnel Oxide Passivated Contact) due to similar theoretical efficiency ceilings and higher production costs.